 Google Profits

-If you've seen those spam ads about making a fortune with Google then you should be aware that this is a complete scam.
+If you've seen those spam ads about Making a fortune with Google then you should be aware that this is a complete scam.
 The (Domain) names change but the scam continues, whether it's called 'Google Money Tree', 'Fast Google Profits' or 'I bought the Brooklin Bridge with my Profits from Google', the scam is the same one.
 You signup for a service, your credit card is abused and you receive a cd full of worthless articles - then the next month, you get abused again.

 This website pretends to be an online newspaper to tout it's GRQ crud.
 "TheNewYorkTimesOnline" - Really!